Covid 19 Delta outbreak: Cases stay low - 19 in the community, 43 at the border - NZ Herald

 People can book an appointment with the Covid Vaccination Healthline team on 0800 28 29 26, or they can visit a walk-in vaccination site.

 From January 17, people who had gone four months after their second dose could book their boosters on Book My Vaccine.
-For those who had waited six months or longer after their second dose, they could book their booster now on the site.
+Those who had waited six months or longer after their second dose could book their booster now on the site.

 In total, 1.2 million Kiwis had become eligible to get their booster from yesterday.

-The gap between the second and booster doses of the vaccine had been shortened due to the global emergence of the Omicron variant, which was more transmissible than previous strains.
+The gap between the second and booster doses of the vaccine has been shortened because of the global emergence of the Omicron variant, which was more transmissible than previous strains.

-To ensure vaccination capacity was sufficient, Auckland's Airport Park and Ride drive-through vaccination centre had reopened.
+To ensure enough vaccination capacity, Auckland's Airport Park and Ride drive-through vaccination centre has reopened.

-The drive-through was located at 42 Verissimo Drive, Māngere, and operated from 10am-5pm with no appointment needed.
-It could vaccinate more than 4000 people per day.
+The drive-through is at 42 Verissimo Drive, Māngere, and operates from 10am-5pm with no appointment needed.
+It can vaccinate more than 4000 people per day.

-Yesterday, the Northern Region Health Co-ordination Centre confirmed four further cases had been linked to a collection at Auckland escort agency and massage parlour, The Pelican Club, the total number rising to 10.
+Yesterday, the Northern Region Health Coordination Centre confirmed four further cases had been linked to an Auckland escort agency and massage parlour, The Pelican Club, the total number rising to 10.

-Earlier this week, Auckland health officials expressed their concern that more positive cases and close contacts could be in the community.
+Auckland health officials expressed their concern this week that more positive cases and close contacts could be in the community.

 "Public health are therefore requesting anyone who visited the venue between 22 and 31 December contacts Healthline on 0800 358 5453 and follows the advice provided on the Locations of Interest website," the spokesperson said.